Ibanez AR History

 In 1970, a global electric guitar boom took hold, and Hoshino Gakki, the distributor of Ibanez, found itself unable to keep up with demand using only its own Tamam Factory.

-Consequently, they formed a partnership with Fujigen Gakki Seizo (now Fujigen) and began jointly developing electric guitars.
+Consequently, they formed a partnership with Fuji Stringed Instrument Manufacturing (now Fujigen) and began joint development of electric guitars.

 This led to the production of numerous copy models and original models.

-Also in 1970, Fujigen withdrew from direct trade and shifted to a system where domestic sales were entrusted to Kanda Shokai and overseas exports to Hoshino Gakki.
+Also in 1970, Fujigen withdrew from direct trade and transitioned to a system where Kanda Shokai handled domestic sales and Hoshino Gakki handled exports.
 This clarified the distribution channels and enabled a more stable supply.

-Furthermore, at Fuji Stringed Instrument Manufacturing, a change in leadership in 1969 led to intensified efforts to improve quality, and production precision was significantly enhanced while leveraging the company’s existing technical foundation.
+Furthermore, following a change in leadership in 1969, Fuji Stringed Instrument Manufacturing intensified its efforts to improve quality, significantly enhancing production precision while leveraging its existing technical foundation.

 From this period onward, the quality of Japanese-made electric guitars underwent a dramatic evolution, leading to what would later be known as the “golden age of Japanese guitar brands.”

-From then on, the Tama Factory began to focus exclusively on the manufacture of “TAMA Drums.”
+From then on, the Tama Factory began to focus on the manufacture of “TAMA Drums.”

 In the mid-1970s, the company began developing original models, and in 1973, it released the 2611, 2612, 2613, 2614, 2615, and 2616 as “The ARTIST SERIES” in collaboration with various artists.